grinnell-cs/csc151-images/pages/syllabus.md

 We encourage you to also preemptively come to any member of the course staff---the instructor, the course mentor, our Peer Education Coordinator---for help and guidance if you feel like you are falling behind.
 However, to be more clear about when you might be falling behind in the course, I will do my best to track the following _course breakpoints_ in your progress.
 In particular, when one of the following situations occurs, I will follow up with you as well as academic advising (via an academic alert) to check in.

 * You miss two or more days of classes in a row (for any reason).
-* You have used all of your tokens.
-* You receive an I on a mini-project.
+* You don't turn in a mini-project or receive an I on a mini-project.
-* You do not turn in a revision for a mini-project graded as an R.
+* You do not turn in a revision for a mini-project graded as an R or an I.
 * After a SoLA, you have completed less than 60% of the LAs to date.
 * You are otherwise at substantial risk of earning below a C in the course.